Kurukkoli Moideen: Political career

 Kurukkoli Moideen entered politics through his activism in Muslim Students Federation.
 He then became an active politician from Indian Union Muslim League.
 In 2010, he won elections to Valavannur Grama Panchayath.
 He has served as Tanur Block Panchayat President in 2015 and as the chairman of district panchayat standing committee.
 In May 2021, he won the Kerala Assembly Elections from Tirur (State Assembly) constituency.

 He has assumed various organisational positions in Indian Union Muslim League.
 It includes the state presidency of IUML's Swathanthra Karshaka Sangham and the editorship of Swathanthra Karshakan, a magazine published by IUML's farmers front.
 He has also made contributions in cooperative movement.
 He has held the presidency of Valavannur Service Co-operative Bank and vice presidency of Malappuram District Co-operative Bank.

 He supports the demand for the formation of Tirur district in Kerala by taking out the coastal regions in Malappuram.
 He says, a new district would attend the question of development deficit in Malappuram district substantively.

+He supports the demand for the construction of a Tirur-Nilambur metro on the Tirur-Nilambur route to solve the traffic congestion in the Malappuram metropolitan area.
+For this, a proposal has been introduced in the Kerala Legislative Assembly.